meitiv/ride-sharing-simulation/README.md

 `--selfish` flag determines whether the delays of existing rides can be increased in the process of selecting the optimal pickup/dropoff sequence.
-When this flag is added to the command line, the delays of existing (picked up or scheduled) rides cannot be increased by the new ride.
+When this flag is added to the command line, the delays of existing (picked up or scheduled) rides cannot be increased when a new ride is added.

 The simulation is run via
 ```bash